 Name of Driver:

 Address:

--

 Driver's License #: State Issued:

-Year, Make & Model of V Vehicle:
+Year, Make & Model of Vehicle:

-Insurance Company's nar me
+Insurance Company's name

 Liability Limits:

-(Minimum Limits of \$100),000/\$300,000 Required)
+(Minimum Limits of \$100,000/\$300,000 Required)

-In order to provide for the questions: e safety of those we serve, we must ask each volume nteer to answer the following
+In order to provide for the safety of those we serve, we must ask each voluntee questions: r to answer the following

-TRUE FALSE
+FALSE TRUE

-etion for an infraction involving drugs or alcohol te influence or driving while intoxicated)
+I have NOT had a conviction for an infraction involving drugs or alcohol (such as driving under the influence or driving while intoxicated) In the last three years.

-nore convictions for an infraction involving drugs ng under the influence or driving while intoxicated)
+I have NOT had two or more convictions for an infraction involving drugs Or alcohol (such as driving under the influence or driving while intoxicated) In the last seven years.

-3. I have had no more than last three years. three moving violations or accidents in the
+3. I have had no more than three moving violations or accidents in the last three years.

-ware that as a volunteer driver, your with our transportation needs. insurance is p orimary.
+Please be aware that as a volunteer driver, your insurance is print Thank you for helping us with our transportation needs. mary.

-Certification

-driving for church ministadriving.
-I understand that license, have the proper of ion given on this form is true and correct to the bery is a profound responsibility and I will exercise of as a volunteer driver, I must be 21 years of age of and current license and vehicle registration and higree that I will refrain from using a cell phone or a extreme care and a or older, possess a ave the required in lue diligence while valid driver's ssurance coverage in

-Volunteer Driver Signature Dat re e